fastify/fastify-auth/README.md

 ## Usage
 As said above, `@fastify/auth` does not provide an authentication strategy, so you must provide authentication strategies yourself, with a decorator or another plugin.

-In the following example, you will find a very simple implementation that should help you understand how to use this module:
+In the following example, you will find a straightforward implementation that should help you understand how to use this module:
 ```js
 fastify
   .decorate('verifyJWTandLevel', function (request, reply, done) {